web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 Clicking it will reload an take you to an editable version of the page, which proposes an update through github.
 The monitor icon will open an editable change-proposal of the file.
 This allows you to contribute through a familiar interface (your web-browser), without having to understand anything about GitHub.

-Whether it's an actual improvement, fully functioning with proper markup, or simply a note intended for me to read, but not include on the page, it will be read and appreciated!
-Even if your change isn't perfect: I'll try to accept it and include your "commits", which are github's way of recording your contribution.
-I'm not a "GitHub professional", but I take this seriously and work on these pages this day in and day out.
+Whether it's an actual improvement, fully functioning with proper markup, or simply a note, it will be read and appreciated!
+Even if your change isn't perfect: We'll try to accept it and include your "commits", which are Git's way of recording contributions that GitHub has built a web-interface over.

+None of us are necessarily professional or experts with git or web-publishing.
+However, we do wish to learn and grow our digital skillset.

 ## If you all could just..